jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-filtering-guide.md

 The Quick Filter bar allows you to use free text to find the data you want for a column.

-Note
-By default, the filter uses 'Contains' when searching - so any cell which contains the inputted text will be included in the filter results.
+> By default, the filter uses 'Contains' when searching - so any cell which contains the inputted text will be included in the filter results.

 You can change this behaviour by using one of the wildcards (e.g. 'Starts With') that are listed below.

 AdapTable has special characters or wildcards that you can use to find text more easily. e.g. '5 : 15' will find all rows where the value for that column is between 5 and 15.
 See Appendix at foot of page for more details.

-Tip
-You can show / hide the Quick Filter Bar any time you want by selecting the 'Show / Hide Quick Filter' menu option from any Column menu, or by clicking the Show/Hide button in the Column Filter Function Toolbar.
+> You can show / hide the Quick Filter Bar any time you want by selecting the 'Show / Hide Quick Filter' menu option from any Column menu, or by clicking the Show/Hide button in the Column Filter Function Toolbar.

-Note: The Quick Filter bar is not available on all grids - only those where the underlying vendor grid supports it.
+The Quick Filter bar is not available on all grids - only those where the underlying vendor grid supports it.

-Note
-If you are using ag-Grid then you will need to set the floatingFilter property in GridOptions to true.
+> If you are using ag-Grid then you will need to set the floatingFilter property in GridOptions to true.

-Tip
 If you want to use the underlying vendor grid's quick filter bar instead of the one provided by AdapTable then set the useAdaptableQuickFilter property to false.